 - Professional Fellowships for mid-career professionals in developing countries

-The CSC was established by Act of Parliament in 1959, and is a non-departmental public body in its own right, and members are appointed in line with the Code of Practice of the Office of the Commissioner for Public Appointments.
-The CSC’s secretariat is provided by the Association of Commonwealth Universities; overseas services are provided by the British Council.
+The CSC was established by Act of Parliament in 1959, and is a non-departmental public body in its own right.
+Members of the Commission are appointed in line with the Code of Practice of the Office of the Commissioner for Public Appointments.
+The CSC’s Secretariat is provided by the Association of Commonwealth Universities; overseas services are provided by the British Council.

 The CSC is part of a larger Commonwealth-wide scheme: the Commonwealth Scholarship and Fellowship Plan (CSFP).
 The CSFP is an international programme under which member governments offer scholarships and fellowships to citizens of other Commonwealth countries.
 It was established at the first Commonwealth education conference in 1959 and is reviewed by Commonwealth education ministers at their triennial meetings.
 The CSFP has enabled over 27,000 individuals to study in over 20 countries across the Commonwealth.
-A report on the activities of the CSFP in 2006-2009 was presented to the 17th Conference of Commonwealth Education Ministers in June 2009.
+A report on the activities of the CSFP in 2009-2012 was presented to the 18th Conference of Commonwealth Education Ministers in August 2012.